• Skip to primary navigation

 The trail up Pedra Bonita is not very challenging, but it’s enough to work up a good sweat.

-Check in with the hut and write down your information (date, time, name, phone number, address, number in group) for the very bored park emploee.
+Check-in with the hut and write down your information (date, time, name, phone number, address, number in group) for the very bored park employee.
 Then begin by climbing a stone path (similar to the way Pedra da Gávea begins), but the trail quickly turns to dirt.
 I guess the trail builders got lazy.

 pedra-bonita-hut-1